 AAFP Policies and Position Papers

 - Cultural Proficiency: The Importance of Cultural Proficiency in Providing Effective Care for Diverse Populations (Position Paper)

-- Hate Crimes (AAFP Policy)
+- Immunizations (AAFP Policy)

 Partnering for Health Equity

 Many racial, ethnic, socioeconomic, and other groups experience health inequities that are evident for many diseases and health conditions.
 Factors that drive health inequities (often called social determinants of health) are associated with social, economic, and environmental disadvantages.
 According to the World Health Organization (WHO), social determinants of health are defined as “the conditions in which persons are born, grow, live, work, and age, including the health care system.”1